ABOUT SYNDESIS

 July 1997 Syndesis's InterChange technology acquired by Viewpoint DataLabs of Orem, Utah.
 This 3D translation tool became Viewpoint Interchange.

-July 1999 Contractual obligations fulfilled, John Foust retires to computer consultancy.
+July 1999 John Foust retires to computer consultancy.

 What does "Syndesis" mean?